 You may want to avoid using words that sound spammy, like “Click Here” or “Buy Now”.
-Opt for a more subtle call-to-action like “Read more”.
+Instead, opt for a more subtle call to action like “Read more”.

 Just like Instagram, Pinterest’s algorithm now prefers fresh Pins, so even though the content on this platform has the longest half-life of any social network, freshness is still important for visibility.